pranitashakya/DataAnalysis_Projects/Project 5 - Data Collection and Storage SQL/README.md

 # Analyze the passenger preferences and the impact of external factors on rides
 ## Project description
-You work as an analyst for Zuber, a new ride-sharing company that's launching in Chicago.
-Your task is to find patterns in the available information.
-Your job is to understand passenger preferences and the impact of external factors on rides.
+A new ride-sharing company called Zuber is launching in Chicago.
+As a newly hired analyst,our job is to find patterns in the available information, understand passenger preferences and the impact of external factors on rides.
-Working with a database, you'll analyze data from competitors and test a hypothesis about the impact of weather on ride frequency.
+Working with a database, we'll analyze data from competitors and test a hypothesis about the impact of weather on ride frequency.
 Description of the data

 ## Table of contents